sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/DOCS.md

 The UI explains what each setting is and you don't need to modify anything before clicking `Start`.
 If you would still prefer to modify the settings in yaml, the options are detailed below.

-Add-on configuration example.
+### Add-on configuration example
 Don't use this directly, the addon has a lot of configuration options that most users don't need or want:

 ```yaml
 # Keep 10 backups in Home Assistant